flutter/website/src/docs/deployment/cd.md

 ## Other services

-The following are some other options available to help automate the delivery of your application
+The following are some other options available to help automate the delivery of your application.

 * [GitLab Continuous Integration
   (GitLab CI/CD)](https://docs.gitlab.com/ee/ci/README.html#doc-nav).